lookstechnical/thedoorsurgeon/src/pages/about/index.md

   - section:
       heading: About us
       description: >-
-        Here at the Door Surgeon we pride ourselves on offering an honest and reliable service.
-Providing door repairs, double glazed door repairs, window repairs, door and window installations, security upgrades and 24 locksmith service in leeds, bradford, wakefield and throughout West Yorkshire area.

-        Because we are a small family run business we can keep our overheads low and pass the savings on to you.
-If you have been told that your windows or doors are beyond repair, get in touch.
-We can repair when other firms can not.
+        ## Celebrating 10 years of excellent service

+        The Door Surgeon is a small family run business offering an honest and reliable service.

+        Providing a wide range of services throughout the West Yorkshire are:

+        * Door Repairs

+        * Window Repairs

+        * Double Glazed Unit Replacement

+        * Door and Window Installation

+        * Locksmith and Security

+        Get in touch for more information or to arrange a quote.
       image: /img/3e7df6b3-0fbb-4e05-b498-068334b3f6b2.jpg
 ---
 ### Shade-grown coffee